meta-morpho-sys/dataset-management/using_GenAI_as_pair_programmer.md

 ### The Problem
-This was based on a real-life problem I encountered recently.
+It was a personal project, based on a real-life problem, where I was working with a dataset from the finance sector.
-Someone had a dataset that needed some preprocessing before they could use it for forecasting.
+The dataset needed some preprocessing before it could be used for forecasting.
-The dataset contained dirty data - missing values, inconsistencies, columns that needed to be transformed as well as rows that needed to be deduplicated after cleaning up the data.
+It contained dirty data - missing values, inconsistencies, columns that needed to be transformed as well as rows that needed to be deduplicated after the data had been cleaned and transformed.
 The data cleaning and transformation process was time-consuming and error-prone, and I wanted to automate it to save time and reduce the risk of mistakes.
 To automate this process I used Python and the Python Pandas - a powerful data manipulation library, which I had a rough idea of how to use and some previous experience.